 - Hand sanitizer provided at the entrance and at strategic points throughout the complex.

 - Intensified cleaning of high-touch surfaces will take place several times a day.

 - Social distancing measures will be maintained in conference rooms and shared spaces.

 - Hotel will air out public spaces frequently.

 - Hotel guests (students) should air out their rooms on a daily basis.

 Critical Issues Pertaining to Safety during Initial Traveling Seminar and Weekend Study Tours

-- Accommodations – Throughout the semester (in Wroclaw at the residential hotel and during the travel) students will be housed in single-occupancy rooms with private bathrooms.
+- Accommodations – Throughout the semester (in Wroclaw at the residential hotel and during the travel) students will be housed in single occupancy rooms with private bathrooms.

-- Bus Travel – Current regulations in Poland require that an empty row be left between passengers.
-Based on the bus capacity of the company we use, the maximum student capacity for the program has been set at 14.
+- Bus Travel – We will require that an empty row be left between passengers.
+Based on the bus capacity of the company we use, the maximum student capacity for the program was set at 14.
 Polish regulations require that all passengers wear masks while traveling in buses.